Uxmal was one of the best day trips we took from Mérida during our trip, and it was a welcome alternative to the Mayan ruins at Chichén Itzá.

-Since 2020, it has been reported that the second-class bus schedule was cut significantly.
+It has been reported that in the past several years, the second-class bus schedule was cut significantly.
 There are two morning departures with a company called Sur.
 But actually, there may only be one.
 Multiple reports said travelers were quoted two morning departures, one around 8 am and one around 9 am, but sometimes the 8 am one is cancelled without notice.

 There are also reports of travelers showing up for the 9 am bus, and it has already left, before 9 am.
 It could also be late.

 Next, travelers have reported the one bus per day being full.
 Sometimes you could have to stand, the entire ride, about 60-90 minutes, all the way to Uxmal.

 Lastly, there is debatable information about the return bus from Uxmal to Mérida.
 There are some reports that there simply is no bus back from Uxmal to Mérida.
 There are other reports that there is one bus per day that goes along the route.

 Travelers have reported that it can come at 3 pm, 3:30 pm, 4 pm or later, at 4:30 pm.
 It seems like, according to research, the bus shows up when it wants to, and you could either miss it, or be waiting for two hours in the heat.

 If you miss the bus, see the next option, which is to take a taxi or hitchhike to the village of Muna, and then hop a colectivo or another taxi to Mérida.
 While I would be okay with hitchiking due to the general level of safety in Merida, this is just a dab riskier.